GEIGEIGEIST/zmk-config-klor/readme.md

 - the keyboard should now appear as a mass storage device
 - drag'n'drop the `klor_left-nice_nano_v2-zmk.uf2` file from the archive onto the storage device
 - repeat this process with the right half and the `klor_right-nice_nano_v2-zmk.uf2` file.

+## KNOWN ISSUES

+- The encoder on the secondary side doesn't work yet.
+This is a limitation of ZMK.
+- Need to add the code for the Pixart Paw3204 trackball.